What Happens If You Redeem a Steam Key of a Game You Already Have?

 In conclusion, redeeming a Steam key for a game you already own will not result in any additional copies or gifting options.
 However, if the key contains something you’re missing from your own game, you’ll be able to activate the key and install the missing content.
 Remember to always check your Steam library and use the Steam store to check for any DLC or updates before redeeming a key.

-- What is the maximum guilds in eso?
+- What is the history behind Minecraft?